antoprince001/CodeGladiator-Round2/README.md

 - Antony Prince J
 - Hemapriya N

-The platform used to compile and debug code in Visual studio code (vs code) with gcc compiler
+The platform used to compile and debug code is Visual studio code (vs code) with gcc compiler

 ## STEPS TO COMPILE CODE
 - To create an executable file